 Therefore, to grow and develop your culture, you need to grow and develop your leaders.

 In one simple picture, see how a leader believes they show up and how others experience them.
 The Leadership Development Report also shows what assessors believe will help the leader improve his/her performance.

 See how a leader’s values map against the Barrett Leadership Model and in which areas they are experiencing difficulties.

 Presents a collective view of the results of individual Leadership Development Reports, to provide an overview of the group – how they believe they act and how they come across to others.

 Recognise the patterns and differences in how a leader interacts with others e.g. Boss, Peers, Team Members.

-Similar to the Leadership Values Assessment, the Leadership Development Report is a powerful coaching tool for promoting self-awareness, personal transformation, and an understanding of the actions a leader needs to take to realise his or her full potential.
+Similar to the Leadership Values Assessment, the Leadership Development Report is a powerful coaching tool for promoting self-awareness, personal transformation, and an understanding of the actions a leader needs to take to realize his or her full potential.
 The Leadership Development Report compares a leader’s perception of his or her operating style with the perception of their superiors, peers, and subordinates.
 Assessors also get the opportunity to indicate how they believe the leader needs to change to help them become the best leader they can be.
 Emphasis is placed on a leader’s strengths, areas for improvement, and opportunities for growth.

-The Leadership Development Report asks assessors to rate the leader against a prescribed set of 26 full spectrum ‘behaviours’ that our research has shown to be significant.
+The Leadership Development Report asks assessors to rate the leader against a prescribed set of 26 full spectrum ‘behaviors’ that our research has shown to be significant.
 The Leadership Values Assessment, on the other hand, allows assessors to write free form responses to questions about the leader’s strengths and areas for improvement.
 The Leadership Development Report delivers a fully automated report, whereas the Leadership Values Assessment is handwritten by one of our analysts.
-The Leadership Development Report normally uses a standard template of values, whereas the Leadership Values Assessment template is customised to reflect the cultural attributes of your organisation.
+The Leadership Development Report normally uses a standard template of values, whereas the Leadership Values Assessment template is customized to reflect the cultural attributes of your organization.